Uniform tight frames as optimal signals: Results for

 For a fixed value of $c$, the contribution of the term $\sigma^2 /c$ is constant, therefore it may be omitted from the target function, and the results of the previous section apply.
-Therefore, the extremum value is attained when the vector system is a UNTF with scaling factor $\sqrt{c}$, and the extremal value of \eqref{mmm} is
+Therefore, the extremum value is attained when the vector system is a uniform tight frame of norm $\sqrt{c}$, and the extremal value of \eqref{mmm} is